 What you'll study

-The course structure includes 6 subject units and 2 project units that focus on professional development.
+The course structure includes 8 subject modules and 1 project module that focuses on professional development.

 - Coaching for Leaders and Managers